-Implementing Adaptive Phased Management 2014 to 2018 is released in draft for public review until November 29, 2013.
-Following the review period, the Plan will be revised to reflect comments received.
-An overview of comments received about the Draft Plan and how they helped to refine the plan will be published along with the revised 2014-2018 Plan at www.nwmo.ca.
+Implementing Adaptive Phased Management 2014 to 2018 was released in draft for public review between September and December 2013.
+Following the review period, the Plan was revised to reflect comments received.
+An overview of comments received about the Draft Plan and how they helped to refine the plan is available for review at www.nwmo.ca.